stephanieorogun/Cybersecurity-Portfolio/Phishing_Email_Analysis/README.md

-# Phishing Email Analysis – Beginner Project
+\# Phishing Email Analysis – Beginner Cybersecurity Project

-## Objective
+\## Project Overview

-The goal of this project is to learn how to identify a phishing email by checking for common warning signs.
+This project demonstrates my ability to identify phishing emails by

+analysing common red flags used by attackers to trick users.

-## Tools Used
+\## Tools and Skills Used
-- Email sample (training example)
-- Observation skills
-- Basic cybersecurity knowledge

-## Steps Taken
+\- Email analysis

+\- Attention to detail

+\- Cybersecurity awareness

+\## Analysis Process

-1. I checked the sender’s email address.
+1\.
+Reviewed the sender’s email address for inconsistencies.

-2. I looked for spelling and grammar mistakes.
+2\.
+Checked for spelling and grammar errors.
-3. I checked if the email created fear or urgency.
-4. I inspected the link without clicking it.

-## Findings
-I noticed that the email tried to scare the user and asked for personal information, which is a common phishing technique.

-## What I Learned
-This project helped me understand how phishing emails trick users and how to stay safe by carefully checking emails before clicking any links.
+3\.
+Looked for urgent or threatening language.

+4\.
+Examined links without clicking on them.

+\## Results

+The email displayed multiple phishing indicators, including urgency,

+suspicious links, and requests for personal information.

+\## Key Takeaways

+This project improved my understanding of social engineering attacks

+and reinforced the importance of cautious email handling.